Piespork/Notebook/Module 2/3D-object-files/readme.md

 - They can be downloaded there (sketchfab will give a .obj, .mtl, and a .jpg).

 - If the link does not open for any reason, search sketchfab for the user 'Piespork'.
-The model being used is the 'Fish Guevera'.
+The model being used is the 'Fish Guevara'.